 FLASHBACK!!
 Jim talking to Brenda about her always being his little girl no matter how many pregnancy tests Cindy finds in the garbage, and I am seriously getting very emotional right now!
 I love Shannen Doherty so much.
 But can I just say how awesome it would be when she quits/gets fired from the new “90210,” if they got Rose McGowan to replace her?

 Aaron, who used to recap “The Sopranos” on Television without Pity, had a start-to-robe basis by which he judged the episodes.
-Meaning, how soon did we see Tony in his robe.
+Meaning, how quickly we saw Tony in his robe that episode could help predict its quality.
 Well I am now regretting not having done my own robe thing, because there are an astonishing number of them in this episode.
-Currently, Jim is chilling in a blue robe made of like, velour, and it has a hood.
+Currently, Jim is chilling in a blue one made of like, velour, and it has a hood.
 And he doesn’t say “I told you so, bitch!” when Dylan says he’s afraid the money will change him.
-Personally, I think Dylan could stand a change or two, but I guess he is right.
+Personally, I think Dylan could stand a change or two, but I guess he is right to be nervous.
 He gives the money back to Jim, but says he wants a monthly check and I am starting to actually gain respect for him until he says he’s gonna go “bum around Europe” and we are right back to square one.

 But it’s the second-to-last scene, as Kelly calls Andrea “nimble” for some reason, and Dylan announces he might not be going to California University with all of them, and for someone who was such a little bitch about Kelly’s outing his windfall, you think he could be a little less of a jerk in announcing this without even talking to Kelly first.
 Poor Kelly.